Optimizing Multi-Tier Supply Chain Ordering with LNN+XGBoost: Mitigating the Bullwhip Effect: Related Work and Research Gap

 \subsection{Transformer Models in Supply Chain Forecasting}

 Transformer models, leveraging self-attention mechanisms, excel in modeling long-sequence dependencies in time series data.
-Lee and Kim (2021) demonstrated their efficacy in retail forecasting, with implementations mirroring our code’s multi-head attention and positional encoding.
-White and Brown (2021) applied Transformers for real-time demand prediction, aligning with our code’s long-sequence modeling (e.g., $n_{\text{layers}}=4$).
-Zeng et al. (2022) analyzed Transformer effectiveness, guiding our parameter tuning (e.g., $d_{\text{model}}=64$).
-Zeng et al. (2023) further explored smoothed CNNs for time series analysis, complementing Transformer-based approaches.
-Ntakouris (2023) provided insights into Transformer-based time series classification, informing our model’s architecture.
-Aguiar-Perez and Pérez-Juárez (2023) applied Transformers in smart grid demand forecasting, achieving high accuracy in real-time scenarios.
-Despite their strengths, Transformers suffer from high computational costs and interpretability challenges (Zeng et al., 2022), as also noted by Lee and Kim (2021) and White and Brown (2021), limiting their practicality in resource-constrained supply chain environments.
+Lee and Kim (2021) demonstrated their efficacy in retail forecasting, with implementations mirroring our code’s multi-head attention and positional encoding \citep{lee2021transformer}.
+White and Brown (2021) applied Transformers for real-time demand prediction, aligning with our code’s long-sequence modeling (e.g., $n_{\text{layers}}=4$) \citep{white2021application}.
+Zeng et al. (2022) analyzed Transformer effectiveness, guiding our parameter tuning (e.g., $d_{\text{model}}=64$) \citep{zeng2022transformers}.
+Zeng et al. (2023) further explored smoothed CNNs for time series analysis, complementing Transformer-based approaches \citep{zeng2023time}.
+Ntakouris (2023) provided insights into Transformer-based time series classification, informing our model’s architecture \citep{ntakouris2023time}.
+Aguiar-Perez and Pérez-Juárez (2023) applied Transformers in smart grid demand forecasting, achieving high accuracy in real-time scenarios \citep{aguiar2023insight}.
+Despite their strengths, Transformers suffer from high computational costs and interpretability challenges \citep{zeng2022transformers, lee2021transformer, white2021application}, limiting their practicality in resource-constrained supply chain environments.
 Our study addresses this by combining LNN’s low-cost dynamics with XGBoost’s efficiency, bypassing Transformer limitations.